iota-community/I3-IOTA/README.md

 <html>
 <body>
 <h1 align=center>I3 and IOTA</h1>

-<a href="https://github.com/NelsonPython/Connect_IoT_Device_to_I3">Step-by-step guide to connecting your IoT device to the I3 Data Marketplace</a>
+**This workshop includes step-by-step instructions for buying and selling data on the I3 Marketplace**

-<a href="pubs/I3-Onramp.pdf">Aug-2019 presentation of the Intelligent-Integrated IOT demo of buying and selling sensor data using the I3 Data Marketplace and IOTA</a>
+<a href="pubs/I3-Onramp.pdf">Presentation from the Aug-2019 I3 Intelligent-Integrated IoT
+Conference and Workshop hosted by USC</a> showing an intelligent-Integrated IOT demo of buying and selling sensor data using the I3 Data Marketplace and IOTA

+<h3>Step 1:  Build an IoT device</h3>

+Click on the IoT Device that you want to build to see the tutorial for that device

 <img src="sensors.png" width=900 height=450 alt="Sensors" usemap="#sensormap">
 <map name="sensormap">